AGENDA

 Speakers:

-• Karla Canavan, Vice President, Commodity Trade and Finance, Markets, WWF
+• Karla Canavan, Vice President, Commodity Trade and Finance, Markets, World Wildlife Fund (WWF)

 • H. E. Alex Assanvo, Executive Secretary, Cȏte d’Ivoire Ghana Cocoa Initiative (CIGCI)